andrew/ultimate-awesome/README.md

 - [awesome-ai-ml-dl](https://github.com/neomatrix369/awesome-ai-ml-dl) - Awesome Artificial Intelligence, Machine Learning and Deep Learning as we learn it.
 Study notes and a curated list of awesome resources of such topics.
 - [awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - [mirror] A list of software and resources for professional audio/video/live events production on Linux.
 - [Awesome-LLM4AD](https://github.com/Thinklab-SJTU/Awesome-LLM4AD) - A curated list of awesome LLM/VLM/VLA for Autonomous Driving(LLM4AD) resources (continually updated).
-- [Awesome-Self-Evolving-Agents](https://github.com/EvoAgentX/Awesome-Self-Evolving-Agents) - [Survey] A Comprehensive Survey of Self-Evolving AI Agents: A New Paradigm Bridging Foundation Models and Lifelong Agentic Systems.
 - [awesome-dbt](https://github.com/Hiflylabs/awesome-dbt) - A curated list of awesome dbt resources .
-- [awesome-pinescript](https://github.com/pAulseperformance/awesome-pinescript) - A Comprehensive Collection of Everything Related to Tradingview Pine Script. .
 - [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-android](https://github.com/LinuxCafeFederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 - [awesome-devsecops](https://github.com/JakobTheDev/awesome-devsecops) - Curating the best DevSecOps resources and tooling.